 Problem Description

-seats arranged in a row and want to hold hands.
+There are n couples sitting in 2n seats arranged in a row and want to hold hands.

 Return the minimum number of swaps so that every couple is sitting side by side.
 A swap consists of choosing any two people, then they stand up and switch seats.